 But brethren, it does mean exactly what it says in regard to the subject of predestination.
 Flip back in your mind to Romans 8:29-30.
 Does verse 30 not include predestination, along with justification, which we also firmly believe God gives and is part of the salvation process, and is this process not carried all the way to glorification?
 So we have predestination, justification, glorification.

 You know that from your own personal experience.
-Someone can hear exactly the same message that you did, and it doesn't mean the same thing to them as it does to you.
+Someone can hear exactly the same message that you did, and it does not mean the same thing to them as it does to you.
 God does summon some to be saved.
 Some who are not going to be saved, He does not summon.
-Now doesn't the word "called" and the much stronger word "summon" (which seems to have a legal connotation to it—a stronger one) indicate a separation of one from maybe several, or many others?
+Now does not the word "called" and the much stronger word "summon" (which seems to have a legal connotation to it—a stronger one) indicate a separation of one from maybe several, or many others?

 Parents, I want you to think about this.
-If your child is playing outside with some other children and you go out and call him—let's say summon him—isn't that calling specifically for him?
-And isn't the result of that, that it separates him from the group that he is with?
+If your child is playing outside with some other children and you go out and call him—let us say summon him—is not that calling specifically for him?
+And is not the result of that, that it separates him from the group that he is with?
 After you call the child, do you not then begin to reveal to the child why you called him?
 Why did you separate him away from the group?

 One of the reasons this circumstance is controversial is because human nature does not take pleasure in being humbled to understand that salvation is far more an act of God than it is something that we have earned, because it is so good, and they have been so strong, and they have been so pure, and they have been so wise and so faithful, and loved God so deeply and searched so hard.
 Human nature is so perverse, that even in this, in the face of much evidence—vanity wants to take credit for what it simply has not deserved credit for.